 There are a lot of different health conditions that share similar symptoms, so it’s important you visit a doctor for an examination if you’ve been vomiting for more than three days.

-If no treatment is given, and sufferers continue to use marijuana despite the symptoms, they can evolve into much more severe side-effects.
-The main cause of these more severe effects stem from dehydration or electrolyte imbalance due to excessive vomiting.
+If no treatment is given, and sufferers continue to use marijuana despite the symptoms, these side effects can become much more severe.
+This is because excessive vomiting can further cause dehydration or electrolyte imbalance.